 All of the monitors allow you to view a summary of the collected data at the conclusion of the scenario.
 Using Astra LoadTest Analysis, you can generate a graph for any of the monitors.
-For more information, see Chapter 18, Understanding Astra LoadTest Analysis.
+For more information, see the Astra LoadTest Analysis User's Guide.